antaresproject/docs/docs/modules_development/routing.md

     });
  ```

-The abovementioned definition will ascribe routing to the controller IndexController in the space Foo\Http\Controllers\Admin\IndexController.
+The abovementioned definition will ascribe routing to the controller `IndexController` in the space `Foo\Http\Controllers\Admin`.
 The following set of endpoints will be created:

 * /admin/foo/index
 * /admin/foo/show